pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Located in ``sections/footer-article.html``.

-The article footer exists just below your page's article, and is primarily used for navigating between adjacent sections / pages.
+The article footer exists just below your page's article.
+By default, It does not contain anything immediately viewable to the reader, but is kept as a placeholder for custom or built-in templates.
-By default, it has the following templates:

 .. code-block:: python

     html_theme_options = {
       # ...
-      "article_footer_items": ["prev-next.html"],
+      "article_footer_items": [],
       # ...
     }